 - Kalaupapa Guided Mule Tour (page 252) a landslide in December 2018 took out one of the bridges along the cliffside trail to Kalaupapa.
 Repairs will likely take many months to complete.
 Until the bridge is repaired, no one will be able to access Kalaupapa by land.
 You can still visit the settlement by securing a permit through Damien Tours (808-567-6171) and booking a flight through to the Kalaupapa peninsula through Mokulele Airlines (866-260-7070).

-- Pali Lookout (Nuʻuanu Pali State Wayside park) and Diamond Head State Monument are closed until further notice.
+- Pali Lookout (Nuʻuanu Pali State Wayside park) is closed until further notice.

 General Information & Updates: